mrfoster/blueberry-food-website/content/locations/the-refreshment-room/index.md

 template: cafe
 title: The Refreshment Room
 name: The Refreshment Room
-location: "The Monsal Trail, Miller's Dale Station"
+location: The Monsal Trail, Miller's Dale Station
-description: >-
-  The Refreshment Room is operated by Blueberry Cafe and is set in a former railway building at Miller's Dale Station along the Monsal Trail
+description: The Refreshment Room is operated by Blueberry Cafe and is set in a former railway building at Miller's Dale Station along the Monsal Trail
 email: enquiries@blueberryfood.co.uk
 telephone: +44 (0)1298 871869
 address: